awilliams-atx/faceplace/README.md

 #### Posts

 Posting allows a user to upload content for public consumption.
-Right now, only text is supported, but images will be added soon.
+Both text and images are supported for the post body.

 Submitting a post while visiting a friend's timeline causes the post to be available on the timeline of the author and the visited friend and displays the visited friend's name at the top of the post.
 A visited friend receives an instant notification of the post via websockets.